opnfv/functest/docs/userguide/index.rst

 Tempest has batteries of tests for OpenStack API validation, Scenarios, and other specific tests useful in validating an OpenStack deployment.

 We use Rally `[3]`_ to run Tempest suite.
+Rally generates automatically tempest.conf configuration file.
+Before running actual test cases Functest creates needed resources and updates needed parameters into the configuration file.
-The tempest.conf configuration file is automatically generated by Rally then the Tempest suite is run, each test duration is measured.
+When the Tempest suite is run, each test duration is measured and full console output is stored into tempest.log file.

 We considered the smoke test suite for Arno.
 For Brahmaputra, we decided to customize the list of test cases using the --tests-file option introduced in Rally in version 0.1.2.

-The custom list is available on the Functest repo `[4]`_ and contains more than 200 test cases.
-This list contains tempest test cases chosen for Functest deployment.
+The customized test list is available on the Functest repo `[4]`_ and contains more than 200 tempest test cases chosen for Functest deployment.
-It consists of two main parts:
+The list consists of two main parts:

   1) Set of tempest smoke test cases
   2) Set of test cases from DefCore list (https://wiki.openstack.org/wiki/Governance/DefCoreCommittee)

-The goal of this test is to check the basic OpenStack functionalities on an OPNFV fresh installation.
+The goal of Tempest test suite is to check the basic functionality of different OpenStack components on an OPNFV fresh installation using corresponding REST API interfaces.

 Rally bench test suites